 MOBILE DATING APP

-To create this conceptual product, I looked to a problem I have been eager to solve.
-When dating as an LGBTQ+ person, I struggle to meet other gay people in-real life.
+The idea for this product started with a problem that I have been eager to solve.
+When dating as an LGBTQ+ person, I've struggled to meet other gay people in-real life.
 I could be out at a bar or concert and always wonder, "Who here is also gay?"
 Since not everyone is openly out or identifiable as gay, determining a stranger's sexuality in-person can be difficult.

-About 37% of gay people are utilizing dating apps, where users clearly state their sexual orientation, gender, and dating preferences.
-However, online dating has its flaws and queer people still hope to make more genuine connections through meeting someone in-person.
+About 37% of gay people are utilizing dating apps and can find others based on their sexual orientation or gender preferences.
+Though online dating has helped with their search for a partner, queer people still hope to make more genuine connections through meeting someone in-person.

 By creating a check-in dating app for queer people, users can find other potential partners in public spaces.
-The app aims to connect LGBTQ+ users by enhancing the ability to see gay identities while at a location.
+The app aims to connect users by enhancing the ability to find LGBTQ+ people while at a location.

 Since there are safety concerns, the app has built-in verification features and the option to keep your photos hidden prior to meeting.
-The goal is to bridge the gap between creating a safe online community within the app and helping users make genuine connections in real life.
+The app requires a balance of creating a safe online community within the app and helping users make more connections in real life.

 MARKET RESEARCH + COMPETITIVE ANALYSIS